-In Spring 2018, FOMR and Malheur Refuge sponsored an Artist-in-Residence program developed through Bend Art Center.
-Artist Michelle Solley and Wildlife Refuge Specialist Carey Goss spent eight days traveling to schools in Burns, Diamond, Frenchglen, Crane, Drewsey, Riley, Double O, and Fields.
-The program combined history, art and science and served almost 600 students in grades K-8.
-Students’ art was featured at the annual Harney County Migratory Bird Festival, along with artwork from Hines Middle School, Burns High School, Crane Union High School, homeschoolers, and other youth groups.
+The Friends of Malheur National Wildlife Refuge, in conjunction with the Harney County Migratory Bird Festival, sponsored the annual Artist-in-Residence (AIR) program.
+Wildlife Refuge Specialist Carey Goss and a local artist spent eight days traveling to schools in Burns, Diamond, Frenchglen, Crane, Drewsey, Riley, Double O, and Fields.
+The program combines history, art and science and served almost 600 students in grades K-8.
+Students’ art is featured at the annual Harney County Migratory Bird Festival, along with artwork from Hines Middle School, Burns High School, Crane Union High School, homeschoolers, and other youth groups.

 In October 2017, ten volunteers equipped with shovels, tampers, bars, levels, drills, buckets of gravel and paint brushes helped to replace the old, faded signs with new ones.
 Under the direction of FOMR Vice President Alice Elshoff, they removed all 38 of the old signs, replanted or replaced the posts, stained them and attached the new signs, which feature FOMR’s current logo alongside an illustration of pelicans with binoculars, people-watching from a red convertible.